 Kitchen ceiling lighting is a tricky business.
 With most rooms in your house, you are trying to light up the room in general.
-Then, when you need to light up specific areas of these rooms--such as reading places, sewing machines, tool shop areas, eating spots, and so on--it is easy enough to add a work light or a floor or table lamp.
+Then, when you need to light up specific areas of these rooms, such as reading places, sewing machines, tool shop areas, eating spots, and so on, it is easy enough to add a work light or a floor or table lamp.
 In the kitchen, it's a different matter.
 Floor lamps have no place in a kitchen, and only in very rare cases will a table lamp work.
 Therefore, kitchen ceiling lighting often needs to perform two functions at the same time:

 The classic solution to the kitchen lighting problem is recessed lighting.
 These are sometimes called can lights.
-With popular diameters of 4", 5", and 6", recessed lights provide more than enough illumination to certain required areas of the countertop or kitchen island.
+With popular diameters of 4, 5, and 6 inches, recessed lights provide more than enough illumination to certain required areas of the countertop or kitchen island.
 But one problem with recessed lighting is shadowing.
 Recessed lights point down, and anything in the path of their light, be it a wall cabinet or a person working at the counter, creates a shadow below the obstruction.

 Track lighting provides good lighting for the kitchen and has risen in popularity in the last several decades.
 Track lighting has many of the same good qualities of recessed lighting, with few of recessed lighting's flaws.
 Track lighting is installed on the surface of the ceiling, and individual light fixtures along the track can be moved easily wherever needed.
 Also, these individual fixtures can be added or removed if you need more or less light.

 One answer to the quandary of kitchen ceiling lighting is to install hanging pendant light fixtures.
 Hanging pendants bring the lights down to just above head level and are often vertically adjustable.
 Hanging pendants can be fixed in place or can be inserted into track lighting tracks.

 One bit of advice regarding kitchen pendant lights: go sparingly on them.
 Recessed lights can be multiplied almost endlessly because they are mounted flush with the ceiling and are not very noticeable.
-But because pendant lights are hanging down, adding more than three or four begins to make the kitchen look cluttered.
+However, because pendant lights are hanging down, adding more than three or four begins to make the kitchen look cluttered.
 But if your pendant lights are spaced out intelligently, they will adequately illuminate most work surfaces.
 The one areas they can't reach are counter spaces under wall cabinets.